Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

 ## Configuration [Basics](../../../../manuals/core/index.md)

 - [**Data Nodes**](../../../../manuals/core/concepts/data-node.md): are the translation of variables in Taipy.
 Data Nodes don't contain the data itself but point to the data and know how to retrieve it.
-Data Nodes can point to various data source types, (CSV files, Pickle files, databases, etc.) and can represent any Python variable (integer, string, data frames, lists, etc.).
+These Data Nodes can point to different types of data sources like CSV files, Pickle files, databases, etc., and they can represent various types of Python variables such as integers, strings, data frames, lists, and more.

 - [**Tasks**](../../../../manuals/core/concepts/task.md): are the translation of functions in Taipy where their inputs and outputs are data nodes.